epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-13-de-wm-shell-difference.markdown

 ## Compositor

 There is one more Category, The Compositor
-Before you asked.
+Before you ask.
 I will tell you that I don't understand what it means.

 * KWin